 - Taxation and regulation of goods with negative externalities, e.g. pollution,

-- Subsidy or state support for goods and services which tend to be under consumed in a free market.
-This can include public goods, like police and national defence, and merit goods like education and health care.
+- Subsidy or state support for goods and services which tend to be under-consumed in a free market.
+This can include public goods, like police and national defence, and merit goods like education and healthcare.

-Disadvantages mixed economies
+Disadvantages of mixed economies

 - How much should the government intervene?
 Can be difficult to know how much governments should intervene, e.g. discretionary fiscal policy may create alternative problems such as government borrowing.

 - Too much inequality?
 Mixed economies are criticised by socialists for allowing too much market forces, leading to inequality and an inefficient allocation of resources.

 - Government failure.
 Mixed economies are criticised by free-market economists for allowing too much government intervention.
 Libertarians argue that governments make very poor managers of the economy, invariably being influenced by political and short-term factors.

 - In reality, it depends on how a mixed economy is managed.
 Even the most ardent free-market economists will agree we need a degree of government intervention – if only to protect private property.
 For example, Adam Smith in ‘Wealth of Nations’ argued governments needed to prevent the exploitation of monopoly power.